Network Firewall Standard

 Each network security zone shall have a different set of access restrictions applied to them, ranging from least restrictive to most restrictive.
 The ruleset for each network security zone is located in the ITS Network Firewall Supporting Documentationdocument.

-All ports opened within either of the High Security DMZ, High Security Internal and the Management Network zone must have accompanying justification, documented within ITS Network Firewall Supporting Documentation.
+All ports opened within either of the High Security DMZ, High Security Internal and the Management Network zone must have accompanying justification, documented within ITS Network Firewall Supporting Documentation, as well as an approved change management ticket.

 All administrative access to Loyola network firewalls will be governed by the following rules: